Ramiz Delalić

-Ramiz Delalić (15 February 1963 – 27 June 2007), widely known by his nickname Ćelo (/sh/), was a Bosnian organized crime figure, war criminal and commander of the 9th Mountain Brigade in Sarajevo.
-He was one of several prominent underworld figures engaged by the Party of Democratic Action in preparations for the war in Bosnia and Herzegovina.
-Delalić gained notoriety as the main suspect who stood trial before a local court for the killing of Nikola Gardović on 1 March 1992.
+Ramiz Delalić (Рамиз Делалић; 15 February 1963 – 27 June 2007), widely known by his nickname Ćelo (Ћело, /sh/), was a Bosnian underworld figure and wartime ARBiH officer who commanded Sarajevo’s 9th Brigade.
+Delalić gained notoriety as the main suspect who stood trial before a local court for the killing of Nikola Gardović on 1 March 1992, but was killed in 2007 before the trial concluded.

 Activities

-Delalić, along with Mušan "Caco" Topalović were two of the criminals who helped to organize Bosniak paramilitaries in Sarajevo.
+Ramiz Delalić and Mušan "Caco" Topalović were among several Sarajevo underworld figures who became involved in the city’s early wartime defence structures.
+Delalić was associated with the ARBiH 9th Motorised Brigade, while Topalović commanded the 10th Mountain Brigade.
+The 9th Brigade was formed as a result of the merging of the 3rd and 7th Mountain Brigade.
+Delalić is described as its deputy commander under Suljo Imsirović, although he was informally considered at times to be its commander.

+Both formations later gained reputations for criminality and lack of discipline; the ICTY Halilović case referred to the 9th and 10th Brigades as having “notorious reputations for being criminal and uncontrolled in behaviour.”
 In addition to guarding key positions on Mount Trebević, their gangs "requisitioned" private vehicles; kidnapped men to dig trenches at the front; murdered, raped and robbed with impunity.

+In October 1993, Bosnian authorities moved against these rogue command structures during "Operation Trebević 2" and Delalić was jailed on charges connected to his unit’s criminal activity in Sarajevo.

 Sarajevo wedding attack

-On 1 March 1992, an Orthodox-Serb Christian wedding procession in front of the Old Church in Sarajevo's old quarter of Baščaršija was attacked, resulting in death of the father of the groom, Nikola Gardović, and the wounding of a Serbian Orthodox priest.
-Delalić was identified by eyewitnesses as the shooter.
-However, Bosnian Muslim authorities made little effort to locate and prosecute him.
-On 8 December 2004, Delalić was charged with one count of first degree murder in relation to the wedding attack.
+On 1 March 1992, a Bosnian Serb wedding procession in front of the Old Church in Sarajevo's old quarter of Baščaršija was attacked, resulting in death of the father of the groom, Nikola Gardović, and the wounding of a Serbian Orthodox priest Radenko Mirović.
+Delalić was identified by eyewitnesses as the alleged shooter.
+Although a warrant was reportedly issued shortly after the attack, Delalić was not charged until 8 December 2004, when he was indicted for first degree murder in relation to the wedding attack.
 Delalić was shot and killed by unidentified gunmen in Sarajevo before the completion of his trial.